MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

    :alt: usecase1 AMI
    :align: center

-   : Network visualisation of Active modules which are enriched by RD pathways
+   : Network visualisation of the 7 active modules

-Some network are enriched with the same pathways whereas other contain genes involved in different pathways.
-Target genes (i.e. active genes, grey nodes) could be part of pathways as non-target genes (white nodes).
+Some active modules are enriched with the same pathways whereas other contain genes involved in different pathways.
+In the :numref:`dominoUsage1Fig`, target genes are represented by grey nodes and others genes by white nodes.

 .. _useCase1_RWR:

 Random Walk with Restart (RWR)
 =================================

-The third approach, Random Walk with Restart (RWR), is applied into two different multilayer compositions:
+The third approach, Random Walk with Restart (RWR), is applied into two different networks compositions:

-1. Multiplex (PPI + Complex + Reactome) and Rare Disease pathways network connected to genes nodes
+1. Multilayer network with three molecular layers + rare disease pathways network connected to nodes
-2. Multiplex (PPI + Complex + Reactome) and Disease-Disease similarity network linked with a bipartite
+2. Multilayer network with three molecular layers + disease-disease similarity network linked with a bipartite

+The RWR is performed using multiXrank.

-*For more details about RWR, see* :doc:`../approaches/methods_RWR`.
+*For more details about RWR and multiXrank, see* :doc:`../approaches/methods_RWR`.

 Running Random Walk analysis with data extracted automatically from databases
 --------------------------------------------------------------------------------

-| To know how to create the Rare Disease pathways network network: see :ref:`pathwaysOfInterestNet`.
+| To know how to create the Rare Disease pathways network: see :ref:`pathwaysOfInterestNet`.
 | To know how to create the disease-disease similarity network: see :ref:`DDnet`.

 Whatever the network used, we want to extract target genes of vitamin A and its child molecules (``--directAssociation False``).